EnesAlgan76/Kotlin_InstagramClone/README.md

 ## Firebase Integration
-This branch integrates the backend with Firebase, providing a scalable and efficient solution for the Instagram Clone application.
+This branch integrates the backend with Firebase.

 ### Technologies Used
 - **Firebase Firestore**: Used as the database.